uuuuuvika/Minishell/README.md

 This Minishell is a project of the 42 Berlin curriculum designed and written 2024 by /uuuuuvika and /ProjectDaiana

-For any questions or suggestions, please feel free to open an issue or contact the project maintainers at your.email@example.com.
+For any questions or suggestions, please feel free to open an issue or contact the project maintainers.

 Happy coding!